-Experience is a gameplay mechanic in Minecraft used for repairing Weapons and Tools on an Anvil and for Enchanting items.
-These Enchantments greatly enhance gameplay, allowing you to mine and build faster and fight stronger Mobs.
+Experience is a gameplay mechanic in Minecraft used for repairing Weapons and Tools on an Anvil, and for Enchanting items.
+These Enchantments greatly enhance gameplay, allowing you to mine and build faster as well as fight stronger Mobs.

 Unlike other games, Experience Levels are a simple currency in Minecraft.
-It doesn’t boost or make your character stronger depending on the level on its own.
+It doesn’t boost or make your character stronger depending on the level you have.

-Though, farming up your Experience is still needed at times, especially if you want to get some of the best Weapons in Minecraft .
-To save up time from just continuously hunting for Mobs or mining, the community has developed different XP farms to make it much easier and faster.
+Though, farming Experience is still needed at times, especially if you want to get some of the best Weapons in Minecraft.
+To save up time so you aren’t just continuously hunting for Mobs or mining, the community has developed different XP farms to make the process much easier and faster.